 Over the years, half of my high school buddies from the south end of town earned Christmas money by selling trees at Ingram’s for my Daddy.
 Running the Christmas tree lot even let my father play Santa Claus to quite a few families in the Palm Beaches.
 Some PBHS moms (Mrs. Browning, Mrs. Watson, and Mrs. Varney come to mind) picked up, as Christmas gifts from Powell Bros., some of the prettiest trees on the lot.
 The ladies were public school lunch room managers and among our most valued customers.

 The net result of being in the business was not what you might expect.
 The Powells never had the prettiest tree in town.
 In fact, we always had “anything but!”
 By the time my mother had time to go by Ingram’s, the lot had always been picked over and the only trees left were too short, too spindly, too dead and dried-out, or too misshaped to be sold.
 Looking back … it made no difference.
 It was my family’s Christmas.
 We had a loving home and the world was right.

-All of these thing happened some seventy years ago.
+All of these thing happened some sixty years ago.
 Since then, Dee and I have raised a son and a daughter, seen the birth of five healthy grandsons and witnessed the evolution of everything around us.
 Nothing is same as it was: not my telephone, not my entertainment media, not the political discourse, not the climate, and certainly not my ageing body.
 Isn’t it gratifying that at least the Christmas tree, with its religious significance and magical charm, has weathered the test of time and remained as we all remember it.